-Castor Oil Packs – these are a simple, traditional home remedy that supports gentle liver detoxification and is thought to naturally break down unwanted “accumulations” in the body.
+A simple, traditional home remedy that supports gentle liver detoxification and is thought to naturally break down unwanted “accumulations” in the body.

 The packs can be as simple as a folded length of cloth that can easily found around the home.
 Traditionally, unbleached wool flannel is used for this purpose.
 Saturated in castor oil, it is folded into a rectangle shape and placed over the lower abdomen (over the uterus and ovaries).
 Heat is applied, either through a heat pack or hot water bottle.
 DIY care sessions typically last 20-60 minutes, and it is recommended to try a series of 5-7 days in a row rather than once in a while.

 - Castor Oil packs are not to be done during pregnancy (or during the luteal phase of your cycle if you are actively trying to conceive).